SimpifyTeam/Simpify/readme.md

-# Spark AI - Development Readme
+# Simplify - Development Readme

-Spark AI is an innovative application designed to enhance conversations with AI-powered features like clever pickup lines, interactive chat games, and much more.
-This document will guide developers through the setup and development process for Spark AI.
+Simplify is an innovative application designed to enhance conversations with AI-powered features like clever pickup lines, interactive chat games, and much more.
+This document will guide developers through the setup and development process for Simplify.

 ---